Razzano/Vivaldi_Custom_Mod/README.md

 3. Uninstall using custom-ui-mod-Uninstall.bat to restore the Vivaldi Browser App to the default UI.
 4. If any manual changes were made to custom-ui-mod files, first uninstall the current mod, then re-install the edited mod with the install.bat file.
 5. For easy and quick access to custom-ui-mod contents, create a shortcut on the desktop linking to the newly created folder.
-6. Customized for Vivaldi Dark Theme Issuna and only for tabs-top.